How to Make a Chat Application in Python

 Learn how to build a simple chat room application that accepts multiple connected clients using built-in's sockets and threading libraries in Python.

-· 8 min read · Updated jul 2022 · Python Standard Library
+· 9 min read · Updated may 2024 · Python Standard Library

 A chat room is an interface that allows two or more people to chat and send messages to everyone in the room.
 In this tutorial, you will learn how to build a simple chat room server and allow multiple clients to connect to it using sockets in Python.

-We are going to use socket module which comes built-in with Python and provides us with socket operations that are widely used on the Internet, as they are behind any connection to any network.
+We are going to use socket module, which comes built-in with Python and provides us with socket operations that are widely used on the Internet, as they are behind any connection to any network.

 To get started, and for changing text color, we gonna need colorama package to assign a printing color to each client in the chatroom: